Bethan Richardson BA (Hons) AKC MBACP (Registered)

 I work with individuals across a wide range of issues.
 These include anxiety, depression, stress, bereavement, loss of all kinds, family and relationship problems, trauma, mental and physical health problems.

 I have more specialist experience of working with adults who were abused during childhood (physically/ emotionally/ sexually/ neglected), domestic abuse, and in eating disorders.
 I also have an interest in service personnel and veterans as I spent five years in the reserve forces, have a first degree in War Studies and conducted my counselling degree research in this field.

-Perhaps as importantly, I have been through counselling myself and understand both the process and how transforming therapy can be from a client's perspective.
+Perhaps as importantly, I have been through counselling myself and recognise first hand how transforming therapy can be.

 - Counsellor for Mental Health Matters Wales

 - Therapeutic support group co-facilitator for the National Association for People Abused in Childhood (NAPAC)

 - Team member on residential programme for women with eating disorders (Helena Wilkinson, Overcoming Eating Disorders at Nicholaston House)